alenkis/functional-programming-typescript-book/content/chapter3.md

 ```

 So far, we've managed to create a specialized container, create some helper constructors and guards and a pattern matching tool.
 We will now build on this by making our `Option` a `Functor`!

+# Excercises

+1. Create a function `isValidName` which when supplied with a name of type `string`, returns a `Some` instance only when `name` is longer than 5 characters, otherwise it returns `None`